 Victoria Park Nature Education

-Discover the incredible wildlife of Victoria Park and how they make the forest their home.
-Owls, frogs and squirrels, oh my!
+Discover the incredible wildlife of Deadman’s Pond and how they make this ecosystem their home.
 See some of our pond swimming and tree dwelling creatures up close and discover what they need to survive.
+This tour has a focus on the frogs and salamanders currently growing up in the pond, and we will also explore and celebrate the native tree species and birds who live here too!

 Self-Led Nature Activities

-Every week this summer, a self-led nature activity will be available to pick-up near the Victoria Park clubhouse off Forbes Kennedy Way.
-The activities encourage nature-learning along with meaningful and fun time outside.
-Activities take around 30 minutes to one hour and can be completed in the park.
+Every week from May 26th to August 29th, a self-led nature activity will be available to pick-up at the Victoria Park clubhouse off Forbes Kennedy Way.
+The activities encourage nature-based learning and exploring, along with meaningful and fun time outside.
+Most activities take around 30 minutes to one hour and can be completed in the park.

 Contact [email protected] for more information.